 (Francesco Hayez, Portrait of the Singer Matilde Juva Branca, 1851; © Galleria d’Arte Moderna, Milan; photo: Comune di Milano – all rights reserved – Galleria d’Arte Moderna, Milan)

-Look for exhibitions on the “Georgian” and “Victorian” era in Vienna and you’ll be as disappointed as a ball-going cavalry officer with an empty dance card.
+Look for exhibitions on the “Georgian” and “Victorian” era in Vienna and you’ll be as disappointed as a cavalry officer with an empty dance card.
 Largely because no rulers here bore the name George or Victoria.

 But the Habsburg-run empire had its own cultural periods.
-And one of the more important ones was the Biedermeier, which ran from 1815 to 1848…from the end of Napoleonic conflict to the year of revolution.
+And one of the more important ones was the Biedermeier, which ran from around 1815 to 1848…from the end of Napoleonic conflict to the year of revolution.

 (Ferdinand Georg Waldmüller, Restored to New Life, 1852; photo by and © LIECHTENSTEIN.
 The Princely Collections, Vaduz–Vienna)